jjallaire/draftpod/src/components/guide/articles/faq.md

 The key to making virtual drafts feel as close as possible to real drafts are the draft bots.
 Creating bots that provide a realistic experience is quite challenging and always a work in progress.
 The core approach to draft bots taken by Draftpod is as follows:

-- Bots evaluate cards based on pick orders observed during previous Draftpod drafts.
+- Bots evaluate cards based on ratings, which are in turn dervived from pick orders observed during previous Draftpod drafts.

 - Bots attempt to find color lanes over the first pack of the draft, giving a bonus to cards that match the colors of the ones in their pile.